groff_diff(7) — Linux manual page

 disabled.
 Compatibility mode is restored (only if it was

-active) when the expansion of name is interpreted; that
+active) when the interpolation of name is interpreted; that

 is, the restored compatibility state applies to the

-as data read from files or pipes if name is any of the so,
+data read from files or pipes if name is any of the “so”,

 soquiet, mso, msoquiet, or pso requests.